 Pax Christi USA said it "a profoundly sad reality that gun violence … is now so commonplace that it is difficult to remember and recall all of the mass shootings which have taken place in our nation over the past few years."

 "It is time that we shake off our collective lethargy and root ourselves in a deep, sustaining and holy anger which will fuel a movement to end this insanity once and for all," the statement added.

 – – –

-Langlois is editor of the Catholic Sentinel, newspaper of the Archdiocese of Portland.
-Contributing to this story was Mike May, senior write at the Catholic Voice, newspaper of the Archdiocese of Omaha, Nebraska.
+Langlois is a staff writer at the Catholic Sentinel, newspaper of the Archdiocese of Portland.
+Contributing to this story was Mark Pattison in Washington.